shaazanaam/concurrency-example/PackagedTask.md

 What is a packaged task?
-It is a wraooer that :
+    It is a wrapper that :
     .
 Packages a function for execution in another thread .
-Automatically creates a future to get the result
+Automatically creates a future to get the result .
-.
 Connects function execution with result retrieval

 Code Breakdown:
 1. Function to be Packaged:
     double accum(double* beg, double* end, double init) {
         // Compute the sum of [beg:end) starting with initial value init return accumulate(beg, end, init);
     }

     This function sums the elements in a range [beg, end) starting with init

 2. Type Alias for Clarity

     using Task_type = double(double* , double*, double);

     This defines the function signature that the packaged_task will wrap

 3. Creating packaged Tasks:

     packaged_task<Task_type> pt0{accum};   // Package the accum function
     packaged_task<Task_type> pt1{accum};   // Another package of accum
     packaged_task<Task_type> pt2{accum};   // Third package (unused in your code)

     What this does
         .
-Wraps the accum function for async execution
+Wraps the accum function for async execution .
-    .
 Each packaged_task can be executed once

 4. Getting Futures